scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 Like the brain, we solved this problem through parallelization.
-Spatial interactions were confined to an initial stage of processing (Boxes A and B in Fig. :ref:`figmodel`), after which all spatial computations could be parallized using two back ends (Joblib :cite:`Joblib2016` and Dask :cite:`Dask2016`), with both multithreading and multiprocessing options.
+Spatial interactions were confined to an initial stage of processing (Boxes A and B in Fig. :ref:`figmodel`), after which all spatial computations could be parallelized using two back ends (Joblib :cite:`Joblib2016` and Dask :cite:`Dask2016`), with both multithreading and multiprocessing options.